 The Corporate Asylum was my attempt to bring my thoughts on corporate culture to a wider audience via this new thing called “The World Wide Web”.
 The website debuted around 1995 and new material was added up until around 2004.

-DHL laid me off in 2003 and in 2006 I started a web development business: Sweet Thursday Web Development.
+I got laid off in 2003 and in 2006 I started a web development business.
 Now that I work for myself…..I haven’t had the desire to write or read about corporate culture, a culture that I don’t miss much at all.
 I miss the people I worked with and some of the jokes…..but only some of the jokes.

 Since Dilbert is still popular, I doubt that much has changed in the corporate world since I left, so it’s highly possible that some of what appears here will still apply to any of you currently commuting to cubicles, mailrooms, warehouses and offices.
 Enjoy.